markemus/engine/README.md

 The creature.limb_check() function is used to recursively gather limbs containing the requested tag.
 These limbs can then be used for a given action- walking, grasping, attacking, blocking etc.

 **Combat** is turn based.
 Each creature gets to attack with ALL of their limbs containing a "damage" or "grasp" tag.
 They can choose not to attack with a limb, in which case it will be available to block incoming attacks from their opponent.
 This means you have to be careful- if you attack with all your limbs, your enemy might well chop them off on their own turn.
 Of course they'll have trouble doing that if they have no arms left...

+# Tags
+name: the name of the object.
+grasp: used for picking up/moving objects.
+Needs f_grasp and t_grasp objects as well.
+f_grasp: denotes a finger.
+t_grasp: a thumb.
+amble: used for walking.
+isSurface: whether the limb is visible on the outside of the body.
+wears: the type of equipment the limb can use.
+see: allows the creature to see- needed for many basic actions.
+damage: the amount of damage the limb can deal in combat.
+block: can be used to block attacks.